siefkenj/IBLODEs/book/typst/modules/module1-practice-problems.typ

     statement: [
       /*(Give a diffeq model with solutions that have maxes and mins.
 Ask what time(s) the solution could have a max/min (they need to use calculus to determine where $y'(t)=0$ could occur))*/
+      Tragically, a new desease has been sweeping throughout the cattle population of Ohio.
+Stacy Bets, a bovine desease spedialist, is on the case!
+      In her current model, she predicts that 5 million cattle have the desease currently, and that the spread of the desease, if no action is taken, will be governed by the equation
       \[
         P'(t) = P(t) - 1/9 t^2 P^3(t)
       \]
+      where $P(t)$ is the population in millions of cattle that have the desease, and time $t$ is in years.
+She must report back to the Ohio state goverment if, with no intervension,
+      - the amount of cattle that get the desease is unbounded, bounded, or will achieve a maximum
+      - the deseased population will eventually stagnate and if so to what value
+      + What will Stacy Bets find for the first of these equations?
+Will the solution to her differential equation be unbounded, bounded, or achieve a maximum?
+(Hint: Concider first when if and when it is possible that $P'(t) = 0$)
+      + If you answered part (a) with unbounded, when will every cattle be infected given that there are 20 million cattle in Ohio.
+If you answered bounded, what is the lower upper bound possible?
+If maximum, when is this maximum achieved?
+      //I don't know if you can actually answer this without finding the solution.
+      + Is when this maximum is achieved affected by the starting infected population of 5 million cattle?
+If not, why not?
+If yes, come up with a function that takes in the amount of cattle initially infected, and outputs time when the maximum amount of cattle in infected
+      // I also know know if this is possible to answer.
+If it is possible maybe make this a bonus question in the solutions.
+      + Without doing calculations beyond the one already done, when do you thing Stacy Bets will finc for the second question of her report?
+Will the population of infected cattle stagnate?
+If not, why not?
+If so, to what value and why?
     ],
   ),
   (